firmwaremodules/iotfirmware/README.md

 * The CC1350 device targets a hybrid phy network architecture with BLE (2.4) and 802.15.4 (sub-GHz) possible to support novel device provisioning schemes.

 The CC3100 is a WiFi network processor hosting the entire secure WiFi network stack.
 A simple interface allows mating to the MSP432 gateway MCU (and even directly to the CC26xx and CC13xx devices as demonstrated in the OTA Update demos).

+The nRF52832 is a very capable yet low-power Cortex-M4F SoC with integrated 2.4 GHz radio supporting Bluetooth and ANT capability.
+This device offers are large amount of flash and RAM - 512K and 64K respectively - supporting just about any type of application including the use of on-board flash for robust OTA update schemes.
+The nRF52832 devices use an independent firmware component called "SoftDevices" provided by Nordic Semiconductor to implement device and network abstraction layers for the IoT firmware developer.

 All of these devices have on-board security support allowing for the design of extremely secure end-to-end IoT networks.